HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Experiments

-We further evaluate our optimization scheme with different configurations.
-Specifically, we compare to the two variants without the entire optimization module and without using the inertial terms in Eqn.~\ref{eq:opt_acc} and Eqn.~\ref{eq:opt_ori}, respectively.
-The quantitative and qualitative results are provided in Rows 5-6 of Tab.~\ref{tab:ablation_framework} and Fig.~6 (b).
-Note that these variants suffer from tracking loss especially for the limbs with fast and challenging motions.
-In contrast, our full pipeline achieves more robust capture, which illustrates the effectiveness of our optimization module design.
+\myparagraph{Evaluation on optimization module.} To evaluate the effectiveness of our optimization module design, we further compare to the two variants without the entire optimization module and without using the inertial terms in Eqn.~\ref{Eqn.acceleration term} and Eqn.~\ref{eq:opt_ori}, respectively.
+The quantitative results are provided in Rows 6-7 of Tab.~\ref{tab:ablation_framework}.
+Our inertial terms improve position accuracy while preserving motion plausibility (acceleration) from the inference module.
+The qualitative results provided in Fig.~6 (b) show our robust optimization improves the overlay performance effectively.
+Note that these variants suffer from tracking loss especially for the limbs with fast and challenging motions (generalization error).
+In contrast, our full pipeline achieves more robust capture.